agorf/feedigest/README.md

   `login` or `cram_md5`)
 * `smtp_starttls` (default: `true`) controls use of STARTTLS

-Finally, you need to provide to the standard input (stdin) of feedigest, a line-separated list of feed URLs:
+Finally, you will need a line-separated list of feed URLs:

 ```sh
 $ cat > ~/.feedigest/feeds.txt